Attention Biotech Investors: Mark Your Calendar For These April PDUFA Dates | MarketScreener

 -

-Candidate: HTX-001 (a fixed-dose combination of the local anesthetic bupivacaine and nonsteroidal anti-inflammatory drug meloxicam)
+Candidate: HTX-011 (a fixed-dose combination of the local anesthetic bupivacaine and nonsteroidal anti-inflammatory drug meloxicam)

 -